vickygr89/news-documentation/Documentation/DeveloperManual/ExtendNews/ExtendFlexforms/Index.rst

 You can then access the variable in your template with :code:`{settings.templateLayout}` and use it for a condition or whatever.

-Extend fleforms with custom fields
+Extend flexforms with custom fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you need additional fields in the flexform configuration, this can be done by using a hook in the core.